 This course emphasizes expository writing for academic and business purposes.
 It guides students in developing ideas and their expression, specific writing skills, correct sentence structure, and critical thinking.
 Students will learn several organizational or rhetorical forms, such as cause and effect, argumentation, comparison and contrast, and persuasion.
 They will read and analyze samples of various discourse styles or texts.
 They will also collaborate in pairs or groups to refine their skills in writing and editing.
-Prerequisite: None technical writing skills, including logical sentence progression, and sentence structure for clarity and appropriateness.
+Prerequisite: None conduct a job search by means of written and oral communications.
+They will review and practice technical writing skills, including logical sentence progression, and sentence structure for clarity and appropriateness.
 Prerequisite: ENG 111 or equivalent with a grade of "C" or better